tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 class Function
   def number_instructions!
     @block_order = rpo
-    number = 16  # just so we match the Wimmer paper
+    number = 16  # just so we match the Wimmer2010 paper
     @block_order.each do |blk|
       blk.number = number
       number += 2